-Tobias Harris has served not only as a sage voice in the Pistons’ locker room, he’s become the secondary option they need for playoff success.
-The 33-year-old forward is averaging 21.3 points, 8.0 rebounds and 1.7 steals in the playoffs.
-Detroit carries a 2-0 series lead into Cleveland this afternoon.
+Tobias Harris hasn’t just served as a sage voice in the Pistons’ locker room — he has become the secondary option they need for playoff success.
+The 33-year-old forward is averaging 21.3 points, 8.0 rebounds and 1.7 steals per game in the playoffs as Detroit carries a 2-0 series lead into Cleveland this afternoon.

-Harris told Hunter Patterson of The Athletic that his two seasons during his second stint with Detroit has been joyful.
+Harris told Hunter Patterson of The Athletic that his two seasons during his second stint with Detroit have been joyful.

 “They bring me a lot of life.
 I tell my wife all the time all the time, ‘I love being a part of this team, I love being with these guys.’”
 Harris said.
 “On the floor, off the floor, the communication, the way we all are friends, really.
 I’m the older guy, but I look at our team like life-long friends outside of hooping — that’s rare.
 I’ve played with a lot of guys.
 I’ve probably only called a few of them real friends.”